Aleatoric uncertainty for Errors-in-Variables models in deep regression: Conclusion

-We showed how Errors-in-Variables (EiV), a classical concept from statistics, can be combined with existing Bayesian methods for uncertainty quantification in deep regression.
-This not only allows to treat the input of the network as equipped with an uncertainty but also gives a notion of aleatoric uncertainty that is, in many cases, more coherent with statistics.
-We found this method to give predictions of a similar quality as the non-EiV method but with an increased uncertainty.
-For examples with known ground truth and noisy input this increased uncertainty was observed to be necessary to achieve a better coverage of the ground truth.
+In this work, we have shown how Errors-in-Variables (EiV), a classical concept from statistics, can be combined with existing Bayesian methods for uncertainty quantification in deep regression.
+This not only allows to treat the input of the network as equipped with an uncertainty but also provides a notion of aleatoric uncertainty that is, in many cases, more coherent with statistics.
+We found this method to give similar predictions to those of the non-EiV method but with an increased uncertainty.
+For examples with known ground truth and noisy inputs, this increased uncertainty was observed to be necessary, in order to achieve a sufficient coverage of the regression function, which indicates that using an EiV model leads to a more robust and reliable uncertainty quantification in applications where uncertain inputs are considered.